 05 of 08

-A yellow or gold front door paint color is perfect for traditional style homes, especially if black shutters are involved.
+A yellow or gold front door paint color is perfect for traditional-style homes, especially if black shutters are involved.
 A Craftsman or Victorian home would be stunning with a rich yellow front door if the yellow is more neutral than bright.
+And a standard brick row home would be instantly elevated and set apart with a pop of yellow color.
 Behr's Straw Hat is the perfect sunny yellow paint color for your front door.

 06 of 08

 Red is an auspicious color for feng shui decorating, and especially for a front door.
+Historically, a red front door symbolized a welcoming home, and it's still a popular accent color for exteriors.
 If you enjoy decorating for the fall and winter season, a red door can be the perfect backdrop.
-Red can be a tricky paint color to use, so be sure to sample the red paint you're considering.
+Red can be a tricky paint color to use though, as there are so many varieties and it doesn't complement every color, so be sure to sample the red paint you're considering.
 Behr's Rodeo Red is a versatile warm red paint color that can coordinate with a variety of home styles.

 07 of 08

-Coral front door color is a throwback from Mid-Century Modern style.
-Coral was a popular choice for homes with big double doors and Asian motifs.
-Coral today is still a stunning choice for Mid-Century, contemporary, and beach-inspired, homes.
+A coral front door is a throwback to mid-century modern style.
+Coral was a popular choice for mid-century homes with big double doors and Asian motifs.
+Coral today is still a stunning choice for mid-century modern, contemporary, and beach-inspired homes.
+A coral front door looks striking on a house that's painted gray.
 Valspar's Coral Passion is a vibrant coral that can energize a tired porch or exterior color palette.

 08 of 08

 Pale mint green is an unexpected treat for a front door.
-A white house that needs just a hint of color could ramp up the charm with a pretty color such as Valspar's Pale Tide Pool, especially with black shutters or porch decor as an accent.
-If you're lucky enough to have a Dutch door, a soft color like pale green would be a sweet choice.
+A white house that needs just a hint of color could ramp up the charm with a pretty color such as Valspar's Pale Tidepool, especially with black shutters or porch decor as an accent.
+If you're lucky enough to have a Dutch door (a charming, rustic feature of some country homes), a soft color like pale green would be a lovely choice.